Rohitoshav-Dalve/Rohitoshav-Dalve/README.md

 -Game Development Experience: Background in creating 2D and 3D games using Unity and Godot engine. 🎮

 Achievements:
--Led team to top 50 in Global Game Jam. 🏆
+ - Led team to top 50 in Global Game Jam. 🏆
--Secured 3rd place in Ideathon for AI-integrated health data integration concept. 🥉 -Attained the 25th position in Code Vista 4.0 competition. 🏅 Extracurricular Activities:
+- Secured 3rd place in Ideathon for AI-integrated health data integration concept. 🥉
+- Attained the 25th position in Code Vista 4.0 competition. 🏅
+ Extracurricular Activities:
--Design Lead at Programming Ethics and Ethical Hacking Club, focusing on fostering ethical practices in technology. 🛡️ -Active contributor on GitHub, showcasing ongoing learning and collaborative development efforts. 🎓
+- Design Lead at Programming Ethics and Ethical Hacking Club, focusing on fostering ethical practices in technology. 🛡️
+- Active contributor on GitHub, showcasing ongoing learning and collaborative development efforts. 🎓

 <!---
 Rohitoshav-Dalve/Rohitoshav-Dalve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.